National Parks Canada

 Prince Albert National Park

-Prince Albert Park is located 200 km north of Saskatoon in central Saskatchewan and protects part of the northern coniferous forests.
+Prince Albert National Park is located 200 km north of Saskatoon in central Saskatchewan and protects part of the northern coniferous forests.
 The park is home to elk, moose, deer, wolves, caribou as well as a free-ranging herd of plains bison.
 It features many amazing natural wonders and cultural treasures.
 The park protects Canada’s second largest white pelican nesting colony at Lavellee Lake.

 National Parks Canada – Northwest Territories